Lamb of God (band): Sacrament (2005–2007)

 In December 2007, the band rereleased the album as Sacrament: Deluxe Producer Edition.
-The release contained all of the original songs from Sacrament on the first disc, and the second disc was a CD-ROM featuring all of the vocal, bass, guitar, and drum tracks in 192kbit/s MP3 format, enabling the buyer to produce their own interpretation of the songs.
+The release contained all of the original songs from Sacrament on the first disc, and the second disc was a CD-ROM featuring all of the vocal, bass, guitar, and drum tracks in 192 kbit/s MP3 format, enabling the buyer to produce their own interpretation of the songs.
 Blythe stated, "you sometimes have to do something special to get kids to even buy an album these days rather than download it."
 The band took a break to write new material throughout 2008 and prepare a new record for release, slated for 2009.
 The band negotiated for a new record label to distribute records outside the United States.
 Chris Adler stated Epic Records in the United States "couldn't be more perfect", but wants a different label for international releases.

 In spite of the success of the tour, the band was not without at least one serious altercation which has since been widely publicized.
 After playing a sell-out show in Glasgow, Scotland, members of the band and crew were involved in heavy drinking.
 After a brief amount of time, vocalist Randy Blythe, whilst wearing a kilt and attempting to speak with a Scottish accent, became verbally violent towards both drummer Chris Adler and guitarist Mark Morton, the latter of whom then struck Blythe from behind on the bus in response.
 The incident developed into grabbing, pushing and separating until Blythe and Morton then encountered each other outside on the footpath.
-The fight between the two was especially lackluster due to intoxication, however it resulted in Morton bringing Blythe down hard on the pavement beneath him briefly incapacitating Blythe.
+The fight between the two was especially lackluster due to intoxication, but it resulted in Morton bringing Blythe down hard on the pavement beneath him, briefly incapacitating Blythe.
 Two days and at least one show later, the duo reconciled over drinks.